clux/magic-forest/README.md

 Equality and a print implementation is auto-derived for a `data class` so there's fundamentally little to do.
 You would think that this makes it a good 1-1 relation with Scala's `case class` statements, but performance wise, I guess not.

 There's a lot of very specific object orientation based syntax in the language that weirds me aout a bit, and and the collection constructors feels inconsistent between each other, but the language generally reads very nicely.

+#### Java
+Finally ported.
+It performs well; it's Java.
+Though even using the more modern syntax of jdk9 it still feels worse than most languages.
+Bitshift operators to efficiently sort and `distinct()` structs, keywords everywhere, but not too bad.
+Got this quite a lot shorter than what was [my main inspiration](http://unriskinsight.blogspot.co.uk/2014/06/fast-functional-goats-lions-and-wolves.html) anyway.

 #### Go
 Relatively straight-forward implementation straightened out by [@jas2701](https://github.com/jas2701).
 Converts into set equivalents (maps with comparable keys) near the end rather than using a sort dedup and probably suffers a bit for it.